 To add Google Analytics tracking to your site, add the Google Analytics tag to your container in Google Tag Manager and publish the container.

 Add the tracking code directly to your site

 To complete this process, you must have access to your website source code, be comfortable editing HTML (or have a webmaster/developer who can help you), and have a Google Analytics account and property already set up.

 - Find the tracking code snippet for your property.

-Sign in to your Google Analytics account, and click Admin in the top menu bar.
-From the Account and Property columns, select the property you’re working with.
-Click Tracking Info / Tracking Code.
+Sign in to your Google Analytics account, and select the Admin tab.
+From the ACCOUNT and PROPERTY columns, select the property you’re working with.
+Click Tracking Info > Tracking Code.
 Click to expand this image and see where these options appear in the interface.